sametatdag/AuthorshipDetection/README.md

 This is the 2nd homework; again, a Python application to detect the POS tags of a given text.
 In this homework, a Viterbi decoder is implemented.

 * **RelationExtraction** :
-This is the 3rd homework; again, a Python application for protein-protein relationship extraction from given dataset.
+This is the 3rd homework; a Python application for protein-protein relationship extraction from given dataset.

 Please refer to README file of each project for running the code.